railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_logistic.rst

     Consigned stock is stock that is owned by you (valued in your accounts) but is physically stocked by your supplier.
     Or, conversely, it could be stock owned by your customer (not valued by you) but stocked in your company.

 To enable you to consolidate easily at a higher level, the location definition is hierarchical.
-This structure is given by the field *Parent location*.
+This structure is given by the field :guilabel:`Parent location`.
 That also enables you to manage complex cases of product localization.
 For example, you could imagine the following scenario.

 Example Structure for two warehouses